johnyherangi/axios-io-ts/README.md

 })
 ```

-or by using the client factory e.g.
+or by using the client factory

 ```ts
 import { httpClient } from "axios-io-ts"